LONG TERM CARE COVERAGE

 The duration and level of long-term care will vary from person to person and often change over time.
 Here are some statistics (all are “on average”) you should consider:

-Long Term Care (LTC) Options
+Traditional Long Term Care (LTC) Plan

 One option is a traditional Long Term Care (LTC) plan, which pays a daily, weekly or monthly benefit when called upon.
 Like auto or homeowner policies, the LTC policy “stands alone” and is independent of any other coverage.
 Also like these other types of coverage, if one doesn’t “use it, you lose it”.
 In other words, there is no benefit received for the (somewhat costly) premium you spent if care is never needed.
 This money is retained by the insurance carrier and can amount to perhaps as much as $100,000…money that could have gone to the family as an inheritance.